 - a.
-Ownership of real estate or rights in rem on them, unless such real estate is used for a business activity or has been assigned to another nonresident group company (as defined in Article 42 of the Commercial Code). - Share in equity and transfer to third parties of capital (with certain exceptions, such as financial assets held in order to meet statutory requirements, etc.). - c.
-Capitalization and insurance operations, the beneficiary of which is the entity itself. - d.
-Industrial and intellectual property, technical assistance, movable property, image rights and lease or sublease of businesses or mines, on the terms established in subarticle 4 of article 25 of Law 35/2006. - e.
-Transfer of the assets or rights mentioned in the previous cases and which generate income.7 - f.
+Ownership of real estate or rights in rem on them, unless such real estate is used for a business activity or has been assigned to another nonresident group company (as defined in Article 42 of the Commercial Code). - b.
+Share in equity and transfer to third parties of capital (with certain exceptions, such as financial assets held in order to meet statutory requirements, etc.)5. - c.
+Capitalization and insurance operations, the beneficiary of which is the entity itself. - Industrial and intellectual property, technical assistance, movable property, image rights and lease or sublease of businesses or mines, on the terms established in subarticle 4 of article 25 of Law 35/2006. - e.
+Transfer of the assets or rights mentioned in the previous cases, and which generate income6. - f.
 Financial derivative instruments, except those designated to cover a specifically identified risk derived from the performance of economic activities. - g.
+Lending, financing, insurance and service activities (except services directly related to export activities) with related - 3 Mainly, (i) the holding entity had to own more than 5% of the entity that distributed the profits for a minimum period of one year, (ii) the holding entity directed and managed its stake with the relevant material and human resources and (iii) the investee did not have the status of asset-holding company. - 4 With the approval of the Antifraud Law, the objective scope of the regime is extended to non-business income obtained through a permanent establishment abroad that has borne a tax identical or analogous to CIT that is less than 75% of what would have been borne in Spain. - 5 Up to fiscal year 2020, this income was not to be included in the tax base if the requirements mentioned in note 6 were met. - 6 Up to fiscal year 2020, this income was not to be included in the tax base if the requirements mentioned in note 6 were met.

-Lending, financing, insurance and service activities (except services directly related to export activities) with related resident companies which incur deductible expenses.
+resident companies which incur deductible expenses.
 The attribution does not take place if more than 50% of this type of income derives from transactions carried out with unrelated entities.

-- Insurance and lending activities, finance lease transactions and other financial activities conducted by non-related parties, except where the activity concerned may be considered a business activity. - Transactions involving goods and services carried out with related persons or entities, in which the nonresident entity or establishment adds scarce or nil economic value.
+- Insurance and lending activities, finance lease transactions and other financial activities conducted by non-related parties, except where the activity concerned may be considered a business activity, - i.
+Transactions involving goods and services carried out with related persons or entities, in which the nonresident entity or establishment adds scarce or nil economic value.

-Likewise, the amount that must be recognized in the taxable income for the items included in letters b) and e) above must be reduced in the same sense as that indicated in the preceding section for income from dividends, shares in income or gains on transfers of holdings.
+Likewise, the amount that must be recognized in the taxable income for the items included in letters b. and e. above must be reduced in the same sense as that indicated in the preceding section for income from dividends, shares in income or gains on transfers of holdings.

-There is also an exception to the applicability of the regime for the income addressed in letters a. to f. above (i.e., the exception does not apply to the income mentioned in letter g) when the attributable income is below 15% of the total income obtained by the nonresident entity.
+There is also an exception to the applicability of the regime for the income addressed in letters (a) to (f) above [i.e., the exception does not apply to the income mentioned in letter (g)] when the attributable income is below 15% of the total income obtained by the nonresident entity.

-Moreover, the income mentioned in letters a) to g) shall not be attributed where it relates to non tax-deductible expenses of entities resident in Spain.
+Moreover, the income mentioned in letters (a) to (g) shall not be attributed where it relates to non-tax-deductible expenses of entities resident in Spain.